xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/extras/gsp.md

 (?:^|/)([^/]+\.(?:[a-zA-Z\d]+))(?:\?.+)?$
 ```

-If it does not cover you specific cases, it could be changed using:
+If it does not cover your specific cases, it could be changed using:

 ```java
 .bundles(ServerPagesBundle.app("com.project.ui", "/com/app/ui/", "/")